 Therefore, while we had to use predicate extensionality and CDD from the beginning with the category \Types, we could add axioms progressively with the category \Setoids: nothing for rm-quasiadhesivity, lifting of disjunctions to sums for rm-adhesivity, and CID for adhesivity.

 In particular, since the Church-Rosser and the concurrency theorems hold in rm-quasiadhesive categories, we get them in \Setoids without any axiom.

-\subsection{Finite types and functions}
+\subsection{Finite Types and Functions}

-When we restrict to finite types, we can get an adhesive category \finTypes without using any axiom.
-We formalize it using the finite types and functions from the mathcomp library~\cite{mathcomp:book}, which is perfectly well-suited for our needs.
+When we restrict to finite types, we can get an adhesive category \finTypes without using any axioms.
+We formalize this using the finite types and functions from the mathcomp library~\cite{mathcomp:book}, which is perfectly well-suited for our needs.

 In order to factorize the code, we use the functor from \finTypes to \Setoids which maps a finite set to itself, together with propositional equality.
 Being full and faithful, this functor reflects pushouts and pullbacks; it moreover preserves (regular) monos, pushouts, and pullbacks.
 Therefore, we can use it to import properties like (rm-(quasi))adhesivity of \Setoids to \finTypes.